 This hidden makeout haven, which opened in 1972 and moved to its current shopping center location in 1976, may be under new ownership, but its iconic, unassuming blue door remains.
 Go behind it to see why this hideaway gained a cult following that lasted 40 some odd years, despite having just its name written across boarded up windows in its original iteration.
 Also do it to make out upstairs, as is tradition.

 Walking by, you may think this place is a custom tailor shop.
 That’s because it is.
 But it’s also a drinkery.
-Let us explain: the space once housed a bustling custom men’s clothing shop in the 1930s, when Tailor’s Row occupied Market Square.
+Let us explain: in the 1930s when Tailor’s Row occupied Market Square, this space housed a bustling custom men’s clothing shop.
 When business declined, owner Michael Shapiro added a bar to the shop to keep the business afloat.
 And guess what?
 It worked!
 Now you can get a whiskey and your pants hemmed!

-One of Houston’s greatest beer bars feels slightly off the grid thanks to no sign out front and the ivy veil that blankets half the building.
-But you’ll want to step inside to get a look because it’s also one of Houston’s most beautiful bars.
+One of Houston’s greatest beer bars feels slightly off the grid because there’s no sign out front and an ivy veil blankets half the building.
+But you’ll want to step inside because it’s also one of Houston’s most beautiful bars.
 Stop by for 40+ craft brews and all kinds of cocktail goodness, plus a pretty excellent house pretzel.

 They say you shouldn’t judge a book by its cover.
 We say you shouldn’t judge a place by the name on its sign.
 Because if you did, you’d be missing out on one of Downtown’s coolest watering holes.
-Opened in 1999 and named after Dean’s Credit Clothing -- a 1940s department store whose space the bar now occupies -- the hip space boasts reclaimed woods and furniture, plus the oldest electric elevator in Texas (and the 3rd oldest in the country).
-Though the bar’s been revamped under the name Dean’s Downtown, the sign and eclectic, old school vibe of the original are still in tact.
+Opened in 1999 and named after Dean’s Credit Clothing -- the 1940s department store that used to occupy this space -- the hip bar boasts reclaimed woods and furniture, plus the oldest electric elevator in Texas (and the third oldest in the country).
+Though the bar’s been revamped under the name Dean’s Downtown, the sign and the speakeasy vibe of the original are still in tact.

 If you want to enter this Northside Downtown institution, you’ll have to submit to the longstanding tradition of knocking on the bright red unmarked door.
-Once you’re let inside, you’ll be greeted with a kitschy café, bar, and live concert space complete with frozen margs, a back patio, and classic Tex-Mex.
+It’s a Houston right of passage.
+Once you’re let inside, you’ll be greeted with a kitschy café, bar, and live concert space complete with frozen margs, a back patio, classic Tex-Mex, and a funky feel.

 Look past the giant neon Clark’s clothing store to find this covert haunt, which manages to combine one of the most oddball looks with one of the friendliest feels (because having a bathroom with an extra chair across the toilet is friendly!).
 With stiff, cheap drinks and underground performances of music and art, the hole-in-the-wall is something everyone should experience, hopefully multiple times.